IsaacSST/pddlgym/README.md

 ## Observation representation

-As in OpenAI Gym, calling `env.reset()` or `env.step()` will return an observation of the environment.
+As in Gymnasium, calling `env.reset()` or `env.step()` will return an observation of the environment.
 This observation is a namedtuple with 3 fields: `obs.literals` gives a frozenset of literals that hold true in the state, `obs.objects` gives a frozenset of objects in the state, and `obs.goal` gives a pddlgym.structs.Literal object representing the goal of the current problem instance.

 ## Adding a new domain